mori-b/aioconnectors/README.md

 The client and server are connected by one single tcp socket.
 When a peer sends a message, it is first sent to a unix socket, then transferred to a different queue for each remote peer.
 Messages are read from these queues and sent to the remote peer on the client/server socket.
 After a message reaches its peer, it is sent to a queue, one queue per message type.
 The user can choose to listen on a unix socket to receive messages of a specific type, that are read from the corresponding queue.
 The optional encryption uses TLS.
 The server certificate and the default client certificate are automatically generated and pre-shared, so that a server or client without prior knowledge of these certificates cannot communicate.
 Then, the server generates on the fly a new certificate per client, so that different clients cannot interfere with one another.
+Alternatively, the server generates on the fly a new token per client.

 <a name="usecases"></a>